flashios09/config-dotenv/README.md

                                   e.g. `dotenv init --from "$PWD/.env.default"`
      --force                      force the init if an `.env` already exist, a backup for the existent file will be created e.g. `dotenv init --force`
+     --backup-file <string>       used with `--force` cmd option to force the backup file name instead of auto-naming e.g. `dotenv init --force --backup-file "$PWD/.env-20221127235937.bak"`

 get KEY                           get the value of the passed KEY
                                   e.g. `dotenv get DEBUG`, will return the value of the DEBUG env var